 Any candy with coconut.
 The consensus here is that coconut candy is good, but only in small quantities.
 Nina’s biggest complaint is that after she eats more than a couple, she has to give the rest away because the taste of coconut becomes too “overpowering.”
-I know.
-Peering into the mind of a child is one of life’s ultimate joys.
-By the way, my son definitely feels like a nut; Nina doesn’t.
-(If you’re under 35 and wondering what that last sentence is all about, go ask your Mom.)
+For what it’s worth, when it comes to Almond Joy versus Mounds, my son feels like a nut; Nina doesn’t.

 Halloween pencils.
 Pencils taste bad and can put splinters in your tongue.
-But seriously, both kids agree the problem with pencils is that they usually get tossed in a drawer, unused, and never to be seen again.
+I’m sure that’s why they usually get tossed in a drawer, unused, and never to be seen again.

 Black licorice.
-When I was a kid black licorice was pretty darn popular.
 Nina says it tastes too much like rubber.
 I wonder if Goodyear knows about this.

 Pretzels.
-Can we just give the healthy snacks a rest for one day?
+Matthew’s biggest complaint is that they’re usually stale.
+Besides, it’s Halloween; so can we just give the healthy snacks a rest for one day?
 Please?
 What’s next — celery stalks?
-Matthew’s biggest complaint is that they’re usually stale.
-I’m talkin’ about the pretzels, not the celery.

 Gum.
-Aside from the fact that kids with braces can’t chew it, Nina says she hates getting gum because, “It makes my mouth tired.”
+Aside from the fact that kids with braces can’t chew it, Nina says she hates gum because, “It makes my mouth tired.”
 (See: Jaw breakers.)
-On top of that, from a kid’s perspective gum also has a troika of other bad traits: it loses its flavor too fast, you have to be careful how you get rid of it, and “it makes you more thirsty.”
+And, if that’s not enough Nina has a few other complaints: a) it loses its flavor too fast; b) you have to be careful how you get rid of it; and c) “it makes you more thirsty.”

 Old Easter candy.
 I kid you not, folks; a few years ago both of my kids got chocolate bunnies in their Halloween bag.
 After all, nothing says “cheapskate” like recycled stale Easter candy.
-My kids knew exactly which house passed them out too.
+And my kids knew exactly which house passed them out too.
 I was absolutely dumbfounded.
-Believe it or not, the next morning that home’s lawn was covered in toilet paper too.
+Believe it or not, the next morning that home’s lawn was covered in toilet paper.